pieroproietti/etrick/README.md

 So I decided to rewrite it in typescript, give a structure and start to use it for eggs.

-Still working, I'm on the initial phase.
+But I'm still working, it's just on the initial phase.

+The right moment to get on and help!

 Reference:
 * [node-dhcproxy](https://github.com/FOGProject/node-dhcproxy) node-dhcproxy is based on [node-dhcpd](https://github.com/glaszig/node-dhcpd)